BVI-VFI: A Video Quality Database for Video Frame Interpolation: Evaluation of Objective Quality Metrics

 The full-reference quality metrics evaluated in this experiment include the most commonly used metrics in the VFI literature, namely PSNR, SSIM~\cite{wang2004image} and LPIPS~\cite{zhang2018unreasonable}.
 While PSNR and SSIM are conventional methods, LPIPS is a deep learning-based method that measures distortion in deep feature space.
 Additionally, we evaluated other popular conventional image quality metrics including MS-SSIM~\cite{wang2003multiscale}, VIF~\cite{sheikh2005information}, VSI~\cite{zhang2014vsi}, FSIM~\cite{zhang2011fsim}, GMSD~\cite{xue2013gradient}, and deep learning-based ones: DISTS~\cite{ding2020image}, PieAPP~\cite{prashnani2018pieapp}, DeepIQA~\cite{bosse2017deep} and CONTRIQUE~\cite{madhusudana2022image}.
-Since these image metrics cannot capture distortions in the temporal domain, we also tested several video quality metrics, including FAST~\cite{wu2019quality}, SpEED~\cite{bampis2017speed}, ST-RRED~\cite{soundararajan2012video}, VMAF~\cite{li2016toward}, C3DVQA~\cite{xu2020c3dvqa}, FRQM~\cite{zhang2017frame}, ST-GREED~\cite{madhusudana2021st}, VSTR~\cite{lee2021space} and FloLPIPS~\cite{danier2022flolpips}.
+Since these image metrics cannot capture distortions in the temporal domain, we also tested several video quality metrics, including FAST~\cite{wu2019quality}, SpEED~\cite{bampis2017speed}, ST-RRED~\cite{soundararajan2012video}, VMAF~\cite{li2016toward}, C3DVQA~\cite{xu2020c3dvqa}, {FovVideoVDP~\cite{mantiuk2021fovvideovdp},} FRQM~\cite{zhang2017frame}, ST-GREED~\cite{madhusudana2021st}, VSTR~\cite{lee2021space} and FloLPIPS~\cite{danier2022flolpips}.
 Among these, FAST, SpEED and ST-RRED are conventional metrics that are based on either spatio-temporal gradient information or natural scene statistics (NSS).
 VMAF is a popular learning-based metric that uses a support vector regressor (SVR) to combine hand-crafted features.
-C3DVQA is a deep learning-based metric that processes the reference and distorted videos with a 3D convolutional neural network.
-FRQM, ST-GREED, and VSTR are specifically designed to capture temporal/spatial resolution-related artefacts.
+C3DVQA is a deep learning-based metric that processes the reference and distorted videos with a 3D convolutional neural network. {FovVideoVDP considers the characteristics of the human vision system and accounts for both spatial and temporal artefacts.} FRQM, ST-GREED, and VSTR are specifically designed to capture temporal/spatial resolution-related artefacts.
 Lastly, FloLPIPS is a recently proposed bespoke metric for VFI that combines distortions in optical flow with LPIPS.